KEKAULIKE HIGH SCHOOL FOUNDATION

 Sue and Aki Nakashima Memorial Scholarships

-2022 marks the inaugural $2000 perpetual donation for the Sue and Aki Nakashima Memorial Scholarships.
-Sue and Aki Nakashima, founders of Pukalani Superette, both strongly believed that learning was the way to a better life.
+2022 marked the inaugural $2000 perpetual donation for the Sue and Aki Nakashima Memorial Scholarships.
+Sue and Aki Nakashima of Pukalani Superette both strongly believed that learning was the way to a better life.
 In honor of their lifetime of sacrifice and hard work, this scholarship was created to help KKHS students who are pursuing a higher education.
 Scholarships will be awarded in various amounts each year as determined by the KHSF Scholarship Committee.

 Kekaulike Foundation